Common surface features of Mars: Brain terrain

 Brain terrain is a feature of the Martian surface, consisting of complex ridges found on lobate debris aprons, lineated valley fill and concentric crater fill.
 It is so named because it suggests the ridges on the surface of the human brain.
 Wide ridges are called closed-cell brain terrain, and the less common narrow ridges are called open-cell brain terrain.
 It is thought that the wide closed-cell terrain contains a core of ice, and when the ice disappears the center of the wide ridge collapses to produce the narrow ridges of the open-cell brain terrain.

 Ring mold craters

 Ring mold craters are believed to be formed from asteroid impacts into ground that has an underlying layer of ice.
-The impact produces an rebound of the ice layer to form a "ring-mold" shape.
+The impact produces a rebound of the ice layer to form a "ring-mold" shape.

-Rootless Cones
+Rootless cones

 Rootless cones are caused by explosions of lava with ground ice under the flow.
 The ice melts and turns into a vapor that expands in an explosion that produces a cone or ring.
 Features like these are found in Iceland, when lavas cover water-saturated substrates.